wp-plugins/ik-facebook/readme.txt

 = Professional Development =

 The IK Facebook Plugin is a free version of [WP Social Pro](http://http://goldplugins.com/our-plugins/wp-social-pro/ "WP Social Pro") - WP Social Pro is a professionally developed WordPress plugin that integrates your Facebook Feed into your WordPress website as a custom widget.
 The IK Facebook Plugin receives regular updates with new features and tweaks to the custom Facebook Feed.
 With the IK Facebook Plugin, you can easily add **Search Engine Optimization friendly** content to your website -- no iframe means the content exists on your site and is crawlable by search engines like Google!
-Our Professional Developers are currently working on things like Multi Lingual Translations, Transient API Caching, and coming up with new unique ways to integrate Facebook into your website.
+Our Professional Developers are currently working on things like Multi Lingual Translations, Facebook Event and Facebook Photo Gallery updates, and coming up with new unique ways to integrate Facebook into your website.

 = Powerful Customization =